 It’s easy to get to Malmö with it’s proximity to Denmark, you can fly in there and travel from Copenhagen to Malmö by train in about half an hour.

 Other museums worth mentioning are the Natural History Museum, Aeromuseom, and of course the Volvo Museum.
-But there’s also floating museum that consists of several heritage vessels that take you through military and civilian seafaring history.
+But there’s also a floating museum that consists of several heritage vessels that take you through military and civilian seafaring history.

 If you’re lucky with the weather and want to head outside, go for a stroll in Trädgårdsföreningen, the prettiest park in the city by far.
-Another park worth a walk through, is Slottsskogen.
+Another park worth a walk through is Slottsskogen.
 The botanical gardens in the city are also beautiful.

-Worth adding to your Gothenburg itinerary is a boat trip to the 17th century New Älvsborg Fortress.
-You can also see the 17th century fortification, Skansen Kronan, once built to protect against the Danes.
+Worth adding to your Gothenburg itinerary is a boat trip to the 17th-century New Älvsborg Fortress.
+You can also see the 17th-century fortification, Skansen Kronan, once built to protect against the Danes.